 Can anything be simpler than this.

 You can add any embellishment you want on the front of the book.
-Stitch simple ribbon flowers or sew pretty buttons or make flower embroidery designs, attach sequins or stitch cute bead embroidery flower motifs – you have many choices.
+Stitch simple ribbon flowers or sew pretty buttons, attach sequins or stitch cute bead embroidery flower motifs – you have many choices.

 You can keep a lot of needles in this book.